Yoga Breathing Techniques for Relaxation

 - Lay quietly for a few minutes afterwards in relaxation.

-How to get the most from brilliant breathing exercises:
+How to get the most from yoga breathing techniques:

-Like any exercises, these are more powerful and beneficial when practised often.
+Like any exercises, yoga breathing techniques are more powerful and beneficial when practised often.
 A calm mind is hard to achieve sometimes and on some days it is easier to focus than others.
 If work find it difficult to leave work at work, this feature is full of top tips.
 Be kind to yourself and allow any pesky thoughts to pass without judgement and don’t give up!